 The Academic Program Review is a structured and confidential conversation between the Provost & Vice President for Academic Affairs and those responsible for an academic program.
 For the purposes of this document, "academic program" refers to the major programs that have discipline-specific standards.
 It does not include free-standing minors or inter-disciplinary programs.
 Academic Program Reviews must be submitted at least once every seven years, or, in unusual circumstances, at the request of the Provost & Vice President for Academic Affairs.
-Academic programs should allow two years for the preparation of the Program Review, typically after the fifth year since the submission of the previous report (see Appendix P).
-In the early stages of implementation of this Academic Program Review policy, programs will be invited to participate until all academic programs are placed on a 7-year schedule (see Appendix P).
+Academic programs should allow two years for the preparation of the Program Review, typically after the fifth year since the submission of the previous report (see Appendix L).
+In the early stages of implementation of this Academic Program Review policy, programs will be invited to participate until all academic programs are placed on a 7-year schedule (see Appendix L).

 Programs subject to regular review by an external government or accrediting agency may submit the report provided to the outside agency as the bulk of their Academic Program Review, and are typically scheduled to complete the Academic Program Review in the year following their scheduled external review.
 However, if the report to the external agency covers only some of the questions below, it must be augmented with the necessary material to cover all information requested by an Academic Program Review.
+Academic programs that are involved in CART reviews may also submit that CART report to address the relevant questions below.

-The Academic Program Review will consist of the following: Data Retrieval, Self-study, External Review, and Action Plan (see also Appendix P).
+The Academic Program Review will consist of the following: Data Retrieval, Self-study, External Review, and Action Plan (see also Appendix L).